 Exemptions are granted to applicants who have earned (or will earn, before enrolling at Stanford) a U.S. bachelor’s, master’s or doctoral degree from a college or university accredited by a regional accrediting association in the United States, or the international equivalent degree from a university of recognized standing in a country in which all instruction is provided in English.
 U.S. citizenship does not automatically exempt an applicant from taking the TOEFL if the applicant’s first language is not English.

 Reapplicants must submit new supporting documents and complete the online application as outlined above, in the graduate application checklist.
 Only prior official test scores can be reactivated.

-Autumn quarter completed applications are reviewed by the faculty Admissions Committee throughout the winter.
-Letters are sent as decisions are made, beginning in February.
+Completed applications are reviewed by the faculty Admissions Committee throughout the winter.
+Letters are sent as decisions are made, beginning in March.
 The selection of graduate students admitted to the Department of Aeronautics and Astronautics is based on an individualized, holistic review of each application, including (but not limited to) the applicant’s academic record, the letters of recommendation, scores on the General GRE (Graduate Record Examination), the statement of purpose, personal qualities and characteristics, and past accomplishments.